Wisconsin's 15th Senate district: Current elected officials

 The 15th Senate district, in its current borders, crosses three different congressional districts.
-The portion of the district in Jefferson County, and the city of Whitewater, which is partly in Walworth County, falls within Wisconsin's 5th congressional district, which is represented by U.S. Representative Scott L. Fitzgerald; the remainder of Walworth County and the cities of Janesville and Milton and the eastern part of Rock County fall within Wisconsin's 1st congressional district, which is represented by U.S. Representative Bryan Steil; the remainder of the district, in Dane, Green, and Rock counties, falls within Wisconsin's 2nd congressional district, which is represented by U.S. Representative Mark Pocan.
+The portion of the district in Jefferson County falls within Wisconsin's 5th congressional district, which is represented by U.S. Representative Scott L. Fitzgerald; the portion in Walworth County and the cities of Janesville and Milton and the eastern part of Rock County fall within Wisconsin's 1st congressional district, which is represented by U.S. Representative Bryan Steil; the remainder of the district, in the western half of Rock county, falls within Wisconsin's 2nd congressional district, which is represented by U.S. Representative Mark Pocan.

 Past senators

 The district has previously been represented by:

 Note: the boundaries of districts have changed repeatedly over history.
 Previous politicians of a specific numbered district have represented a completely different geographic area, due to redistricting.